xubowenhaoren/CSE599Final/README.md

 We tried one approach for each dataset.
 The first dataset contains one people's face with and without mask each image.
 In total, the whole dataset contains 11.8k images.

 The second dataset contains people wearing and not wearing face masks.
 Each photo has different backgrounds and may contain multiple people.
 There is also a descriptive file that describes the bounding box of people's faces.
 In total, the whole dataset contains 853 images.
+In our second approach, we used 95% of the images for training and 5% for validation.

 ### Team